muni106/munilogs/src/data/blog/data-structures-prolog.md

 - `[]`

 ## Built-ins for Lists
-The number after the slash is not part of the predicate’s name, it states the predicate’s arity, the count of arguments that predicate takes.
+The number after the slash is not part of the predicate’s name, it states the predicate’s arity (the count of arguments that predicate takes).

 | Predicate (Arity) | Purpose | Typical Use |
 | :-- | :-- | :-- |